Waste Management in Japan

 WIT Transactions on Ecology and the Environment

 In Japan the subjects of waste treatment and waste management are becoming increasingly important.
 The country is highly industrialized and large amounts of fossil fuel and mineral resources are imported, converted to many kinds of products and energy, and then consumed in a small geographical area.
 These processes are resulting in the production of a great deal of waste, and serious issues have therefore arisen on waste minimization, environmental pollution control, proper incineration, safe final disposal, and material recovery (recycling).

-• the recycling of organic or agricultural wastes, and
+- The recycling of organic or agricultural wastes

 The papers featured will help the international waste management community gain an appreciation of current issues in Japan together with their technical solutions, and increase the potential for international cooperation.